Emma-kate06/FridayProject5/README.md

 python readDatabase.py

-This script will print all customer records directly to your terminal.
+This script will print all customer records directly to your terminal..